Editors Note: This article was originally published on May 8th, 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 Leaner and meaner.
 Running leaner and meaner isn’t an option in today’s hotly contested marketplaces.
 It’s a necessity.

 But deciding on the right resource level for your help center is a challenge.
-Some companies use ratios based on industry averages to determine what resources they’ll need.
+Some information technology companies use ratios based on industry averages to determine what resources they’ll need.
 For enterprises, for example, the industry average is 70 employees to every help desk technician.

-Not having enough support staff can hurt your organization big time.
+Not having enough technical support staff can hurt your organization big time.
 For one thing, it cuts productivity and efficiency dramatically.
 That can impact your company’s production rates and profitability.
 So, you need to build a strategy for improvement to get right-sizing correct.

 Some help centers don’t have a lot of information.
 Others have too much.
 You need to find the right amount of data that works for your company.